What is a zoonosis?

 One way you can prevent the spread of zoonotic pathogens is by opting out of the meat industry.
 A considerable element of land-use change is the need to create spaces for animal agriculture.
 You will be advocating for decreased land-use change if you choose to become vegan or vegetarian.

 Additionally, you can advocate for lessened use of antibiotics in farming and agriculture.
 While antibiotics improve cost ratios for farmers, they also decrease the ability of animals to develop resistance to pathogens.
 Farming practices typically separate animals from their parents earlier than other animals would naturally separate them in the wild.
 As a result, their bodies are not exposed to natural beneficial bacteria.
 You can advocate for organic farming rather than industrial farming to discourage these two factors that contribute to zoonotic pathogens.
 If exposed to larger animal populations, you can help prevent the spread of pathogens by practicing good hygiene.
-Practicing good hygiene includes but is not limited to washing your hands when handling animals, wearing coveralls or laboratory coats when caring for animals, avoiding eating, or drinking in animal stalls or habitats, wearing gloves, and minimizing exposure to biohazardous material when possible.
+Practicing good hygiene includes but is not limited to washing your hands when handling animals, wearing coveralls or laboratory coats when caring for animals, avoiding eating in animal stalls or habitats, wearing gloves, and minimizing exposure to biohazardous material when possible.
 Even if you are only exposed to your pet, it is still vital to ensure they are kept up to date on vaccinations and parasite prevention medications, so they do not potentially become an intermediate host.
 You should also make sure to quarantine your pet from other animals if they show any sign of disease.

 You can also help prevent the spread of zoonotic pathogens by following recommended healthcare professional guidelines.
 C & A is here to provide you with the information you need to navigate the future of pandemics.
 To learn more about Covid-19 treatment methods, check out our blog on Molnupiravir.